jamieowen/jux/README.md

 Currently avoided by not specifying jux-core as a dependency in jux-element.
 This forces the require statement to discover the top level jux-core require statement in the main project.

+## todo - unit tests!

 ## Overview & Goals

-- A set of UI tools to
+- A set of UI tools to...